naninovel/docs/docs/en/guide/custom-commands.md

 In some cases it could be useful to override built-in Naninovel commands.
 For example, you may want to change how [@print] commands work without adding a custom one, so that the change will also affect [generic text lines](/guide/scenario-scripting#generic-text-lines) (text from the generic lines is parsed into the print commands under the hood).

 To override a built-in command, add a custom one and apply the same alias built-in command has.
-Reimport the naninovel scripts (right-click over a folder they're stored at, then click "Reimport") after overriding a command in order for the changes to take effect.
-The custom command will then automatically be used instead of the built-in one when playing a naninovel script.
+Reimport the scenario scripts (right-click over a folder they're stored at, then click "Reimport") after overriding a command in order for the changes to take effect.
+The custom command will then automatically be used instead of the built-in one when playing a scenario script.

 Below is an example of overriding built-in [@print] command, so that the printed text will be logged into the console before being revealed to the player.